anhnguyendepocen/STATA-2/README.md

 # STATA Instrutions

-Class 1 is basic code.
+Class 1: Basics;

-Class 2 is a duplicate of Angrist and Keueger(1991)'s Paper.
+Class 2: Regression and IV;

 Class 3 covers some models used in macroeconomics such as VAR, simulation.